aus-ref-clim-data-nci/aus-ref-clim-data-nci/_sources/datasets/frogs.md

 ## Data download

-The data is downloaded from the [IPSL ftp site](https://ftp.climserv.ipsl.polytechnique.fr/FROGs/1DD_V1/), using the frogs.py python code available in this repository.
+The data is downloaded from the [IPSL ftp site](https://ftp.climserv.ipsl.polytechnique.fr/FROGs/1DD_V1/), using the frogs.sh bash code available in this repository.
 Updates of the original data are sporadic, we check if any update is available with monthly frequency.
-Tha automated updates are managed via the [Jenkins accessdev server](https://accessdev.nci.org.au/jenkins/job/aus-ref-clim-data-nci/job/FROGs/).
+Tha automated updates are managed via the GitHub action.

 ## Data location

-We've downloaded FROGS data to:
+We've downloaded 2 versions of the FROGS data to:

 ```
+# 1DD_V1:

 /g/data/ia39/aus-ref-clim-data-nci/frogs/data/1DD_V1/<dataset>/<files>

+# 1DD_V2

+/g/data/ia39/aus-ref-clim-data-nci/frogs/data/1DD_V2/<dataset>/<files>

 ```

 Each `<dataset>` is listed below depending on the source data type and spatial coverage.